-7.4.1 Queue Allocation
+7.4.1 Queue Setup and Initialization

-To allocate I/O Submission Queues and I/O Completion Queues, host software follows these steps:
+To setup and initialize I/O Submission Queues and I/O Completion Queues for use, host software follows these steps:

-- 1. Allocates the Admin Submission and Completion Queues by configuring the Admin Queue Attributes (AQA), Admin Submission Queue Base Address (ASQ), and Admin Completion Queue Base Address (ACQ) registers appropriately. - Submits a Set Features command for the Number of Queues attribute in order to request the number of I/O Submission Queues and I/O Completion Queues desired.
-The completion of this Set Features command indicates the number of I/O Submission Queues and I/O Completion Queues allocated. - 3.
+- 1. Configures the Admin Submission and Completion Queues by initializing the Admin Queue Attributes (AQA), Admin Submission Queue Base Address (ASQ), and Admin Completion Queue Base Address (ACQ) registers appropriately. - Submits a Set Features command with the Number of Queues attribute to request the desired number of I/O Submission Queues and I/O Completion Queues.
+The completion queue entry for this Set Features command indicates the number of I/O Submission Queues and I/O Completion Queues allocated by the controller. - 3.
 Determines the maximum number of entries supported per queue (CAP.MQES) and whether the queues are required to be physically contiguous (CAP.CQR). - 4.
-Allocates the desired I/O Completion Queues within the limitations of the number allocated by the controller and the queue attributes supported (maximum entries and physically contiguous requirements) by using the Create I/O Completion Queue command. - 5.
-Allocates the desired I/O Submission Queues within the limitations of the number allocated by the controller and the queue attributes supported (maximum entries and physically contiguous requirements) by using the Create I/O Submission Queue command.
+Creates the desired I/O Completion Queues within the limitations of the number allocated by the controller and the queue attributes supported (maximum entries and physically contiguous requirements) by using the Create I/O Completion Queue command. - 5.
+Creates the desired I/O Submission Queues within the limitations of the number allocated by the controller and the queue attributes supported (maximum entries and physically contiguous requirements) by using the Create I/O Submission Queue command.

-At the end of this process, the desired I/O Submission Queues and I/O Completion Queues have been allocated and may be used to complete I/O commands.
+At the end of this process, the desired I/O Submission Queues and I/O Completion Queues have been setup and initialized and may be used to complete I/O commands.